-Bio: Elijah Andrus is a representational artist and art educator living in the Philadelphia Pennsylvania area.
-Originally from Lock Haven PA, Eli earned his B.S.
+Bio Elijah Andrus is a representational artist and art educator living in the Philadelphia, Pennsylvania area.
+Originally from Lock Haven, Pennsylvania, Eli earned his B.S.
 Ed. in Art Education from Millersville University and an M.S.Ed. from Wilkes University.
-He has exhibited his work in solo, group and juried shows throughout Pennsylvania and has numerous pieces in private collections.
-Over the past decade, he has taught in two outstanding school districts and a world class art museum.
+He has exhibited his work in solo, group, and juried shows throughout Pennsylvania and has numerous pieces in private collections.
+Over the past decade, he has taught in two outstanding school districts and a world-class art museum.
 He has had the privilege of being a guest speaker and panelist for the art department at Penn State University.
-He has additionally worked for the Philadelphia Museum of Art as a consultant, guest presenter and teaching artist.
+Additionally, he has worked for the Philadelphia Museum of Art as a consultant, guest presenter, and teaching artist.

 Artist Statement My art is born of a need to aesthetically respond to the human condition and the world around me.
 My paintings and drawings function much like free form poems or essays circling around a central theme.
 Some bodies of work are developed as a unified series, while others fit loosely into thematic or conceptual groupings.
 Through my work, I seek to explore concepts of psychology, history, spirituality, and symbolism.
 I find myself drawn to subjects for their formal and conceptual potential.
 My hope is to provide viewers with a contemplative experience.